jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 f5admin@containerhost:~$
 ```

-The same declaration can be issued to multiple remote BIG-IP hosts by changing the `targetHost`, `targetUsername`, and `targetPassphrase` attributes and issuing the same request to the AS3 Container.
+The same declaration can be issued to multiple remote BIG-IP hosts by changing the `targetHost`, `targetUsername`, and `targetPassphrase` attributes.

-**Note:** *The declaration is maintained in the AS3 Container, the declared state is implemented on the remote BIG-IP.* When our customers use the AS3 container, they can get the advantages of the simplified declarative AS3 API without the need to deploy the AS3 iControl LX extension on fleets of BIG-IPs.
+**Note:** *The declaration is maintained in the AS3 Container, however the declared state is implemented on the remote BIG-IP.* When our customers use the AS3 container, they can get the advantages of the simplified declarative AS3 API without the need to deploy the AS3 iControl LX extension on fleets of BIG-IPs.

 **Step 4.
 Remove an AS3 declaration from a remote BIG-IP**